ConsenSysDiligence/napalm-core/README.md

-# 🔥 Napalm Package: napalm-base
+# 🔥 Napalm Package: napalm-core
 This is an automatically generated report on the detectors in this package.

 Some quick stats: